Ross Geller: Rachel Green

-Rachel is Ross's most significant relationship during the series and his wife.
+Rachel is Ross's most significant relationship during the series and briefly his wife.
 His attraction to her is established early on; Ross met Rachel through his sister Monica, who was Rachel's best friend in high school.
 He developed an unrequited crush on her but never followed through on it.
-After leaving college, Ross married Carol, whom he had met at college, and had seemingly put his feelings for Rachel aside before he met her again in "The Pilot".
+After leaving college, Ross married Carol, whom he had met in college, and had seemingly put his feelings for Rachel aside before he met her again in "The Pilot".

 They have an on-again, off-again dynamic throughout most of the show.

-In the Season 1 finale, Ross has to go to China for his work so he asks Chandler to give Rachel a present on her birthday which he had bought for her.
-Chandler does give the present to Rachel during her birthday celebration while Ross is in China but also accidentally reveals Ross's feelings for Rachel, prompting Rachel to panic and start thinking about Ross in a romantic way.
-After Ross arrives back from China, Rachel goes to the airport to receive him on realizing that she likes him, but she sees him with Julie and reluctantly backs off.
+In the Season 1 finale, Ross has to go to China for his work so he asks Chandler to give Rachel the birthday present which he had bought for her.
+Chandler gives the present to Rachel during her birthday celebration while Ross is in China, but he also accidentally reveals Ross's feelings for Rachel.
+This prompts Rachel to panic and start thinking about Ross in a romantic way.
+After Ross arrives back from China, Rachel goes to the airport to meet him after realizing that she likes him, but she sees him with Julie and reluctantly backs off.

-In the season 2 episode "The One Where Ross Finds Out", Rachel is on a date with a guy when she confesses to Ross over the phone in a drunken state that she had feelings for him but now she is over him.
+In the Season 2 episode "The One Where Ross Finds Out", Rachel is on a date with a guy when she drunkenly calls and confesses to Ross that she had feelings for him, but now she is over him.
 Ross hears this message the next day at Monica's apartment with Rachel begging him not to check his messages.
 Later, in the same episode, they share a passionate kiss at the doors of Central Perk.
-Later he breaks up with Julie but Rachel decides she does not want to be with him after finding out that he had made a list, on the insistence of Chandler, comparing the good and bad qualities about her and Julie.
-In the later episode "The One with the Prom Video" it is revealed that Ross, despite being two years senior to Rachel, had decided to be her date on her and Monica's prom, as Rachel's date had not arrived, only to be left disappointed as her date arrives and they both along with Monica and her date take off for the prom.
-Touched by this, Rachel kisses Ross on learning this revelation, and the two begin dating.
+Ross breaks up with Julie to be with her, but Rachel decides she does not want to be with him after finding out that he had made a list, at Chandler's insistence, comparing the good and bad qualities of her and Julie.
+In the later episode "The One with the Prom Video", it is revealed that Ross, despite being two years senior to Rachel, had decided to take her to her and Monica's prom, as Rachel's date had not arrived, only to be left disappointed as her date finally shows up and they all leave for the prom.
+Touched by this, Rachel kisses Ross, and the two begin dating.